OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Conclusion

 \section{Conclusion}

-We introduce \textsc{OntoURL}, a comprehensive benchmark for evaluating symbolic ontological capabilities in LLMs.
-We establish a taxonomy of ontological capabilities---understanding, reasoning, and learning---and develops a systematic pipeline for creating and verifying questions based on this framework.
-The benchmark comprises 58,981 questions derived from 40 ontologies, covering 15 distinct tasks across 8 domains.
-Evaluation results on \textsc{OntoURL} reveal that while contemporary LLMs demonstrate strong ontological understanding capabilities, they struggle with reasoning and learning tasks.
-These findings indicate that despite rapid advancements in LLM technology, substantial room for improvement remains in handling symbolic ontological knowledge.
-We believe that \textsc{OntoURL} can serve as a valuable resource for both ontology practitioners and AI researchers, facilitating the evaluation, analysis and development of LLMs in ontology domain.
+In this paper, we introduce \textsc{OntoURL}, a comprehensive benchmark for evaluating the ontological capabilities of LLMs.
+We propose a taxonomy encompassing three dimensions and develop a systematic pipeline for generating and validating questions.
+Evaluation results show that while LLMs exhibit strong performance in ontological understanding, they struggle with reasoning and learning. \textsc{OntoURL} further reveals several insights, including the particular difficulty of mid-level concepts, the impact of few-shot and chain-of-thought prompting, and performance differences between humans and LLMs.
+These findings highlight that despite rapid progress in LLM, significant challenges remain in handling symbolic ontological knowledge.
+We believe that \textsc{OntoURL} can be a valuable resource for both ontology practitioners and AI researchers, facilitating the evaluation, analysis and development of LLMs in ontology domain.
+Current limitations include restricted domain coverage, incomplete task types, and English-only scope---areas we will address as \textsc{OntoURL} evolves as a long-term project.